Oak is a timber species revered in British culture.

 Super Prime is a term that indicates a grade ‘above’ Prime.

 It’s a grade that has been normalised as a timber grade in the UK for high grade imported square edge Oak.
 It’s a description we use of a grade that goes above and beyond normal Prime Oak timber qualities and requirements.

-Super Prime is a selection of the most pristine, the most clear, the most pale and evenly honey coloured, usually Eastern European, Prime Oak you will ever see.
+Super Prime is a selection of the most pristine, the most clear, the most pale and evenly honey coloured, usually Eastern European, Prime Oak wood you will ever see.
 In most mills it’s edged after kilning in a re-grading process.
 More labour intensive but definitely serves to refine the grade.
 I think we’ve called it ‘relentlessly clean’ before and that about sums it up.

 Knots aren’t strictly excluded but if you see one it’ll be a small pin knot and only visible on one face.
 The other face will undoubtedly be clear.
 The same applies to sap.
 In Super Prime Oak there will not be a lot of grain pattern.
 There will not be a lot of variation of anything.
 There will be no dark colouring.
 No bark pockets.
 No wild grain.
 No splits, no cracks, no shakes.
 There may be a high proportion of Quarter Sawn boards.
 There may be a lot of very flat boards.
 There may be a lot of very straight boards.

 If you have a large run of Oak doors and you need them all to look and behave the same, use Super Prime.
 If you need a quiet, understated solid wood for an interior surface use Super Prime.
 If you need simple elegance with embodied strength and durability for a feature staircase use Super Prime.